-Performance Criteria Acceptable Development Provisions sł pr he principle façade and main entrance of a new building hould address the street in a manner that reflects the redominant character of the traditional development in he immediate locality.
-A1 New developments to include a verandah or porch that address the primary street and comprises the primary access to the building. de of /here verandahs or porches are included in new evelopments they are to reflect the architectural period f construction and do not adversely affect the immediate ocality.
-A2 Relevant drawings to demonstrate impact on immediate locality to be provided.
+- P1 The principle façade and main entrance of a new building should address the street in a manner that reflects the predominant character of the traditional development in the immediate locality. - Where verandahs or porches are included in new developments they are to reflect the architectural period of construction and do not adversely affect the immediate locality.

+- A1 New developments to include a verandah or porch that address the primary street and comprises the primary access to the building. - A2 Relevant drawings to demonstrate impact on immediate locality to be provided.
 This is to include plans, elevations and possible sections.